 is an artist and architect living in Anacortes, Washington.

-Cynthia started painting in college, and was an early member of Gallery North in Edmonds, WA.
-After putting her brushes aside for many years of graduate school, raising children, and a full-time architectural career, she has rediscovered the pleasures of painting.
+Cynthia started painting in college, but put her brushes aside for many years of graduate school, raising children, and a full-time architectural career.
+Rediscovering the pleasures of painting a few years ago, she now shows her work in several galleries, and enjoys the challenges of this new creative adventure.

 While Cynthia paints a variety of subjects, landscapes are a special interest.
 She enjoys creating scenes that invite the viewers into the picture so that they can imagine themselves being in that place, or be reminded of somewhere they’ve been.